Arts & Crafts Kitchens

 Social, Cultural and Technological Influences on the Arts & Crafts kitchen

-Social and cultural trends also had substantial impact.
+Social and cultural advances affected kitchens.
 The demand for improved hygiene and sanitation that began in the Victorian Era reached its zenith during the Arts & Crafts period.
-It influenced the materials and fixtures deemed suitable for kitchen.
+It influenced the materials and fixtures deemed suitable for a kitchen.
 The push for better organization and time management, which also took its first hesitant steps during Victorian times, came into full flower after 1900, propelled by the efforts of pioneering home economists.

-All of these sometimes tidal changes had their impact on the design and orgaization of home kitchen so that by the end of the Arts & Crafts period, kitchen that were recognizeably modern had already come into being, preparing for the avalanche of modern kitchen that were features of the post-war housing boom.
+All of these sometimes tidal changes had their impact on the design and organization of home kitchen so that, by the end of the Arts & Crafts period, kitchens that were recognizably modern had come into being, preparing for the avalanche of modern kitchens that were a feature of the post-war housing boom.

 Health and Sanitation

-The flu pandemic of 1918-19 on top of the adulterated and impure food scandals1 of the early 1900s badly frightened the country and a created a national clamor for better health and sanitation.
+The flu pandemic of 1918-19 on top of the adulterated and impure food scandals Note 1 of the early 1900s badly frightened the country and a created a national clamor for better health and sanitation.
 The movement was, as many trends have been both before and after, co-opted by merchandisers and fueled by widespread product advertising.

-Massive public works projects provided clean water to almost every city and town in North America during the lat Victorian Era, and sanitary sewer systems made the flushing toilet a ubiquity rather than a novelty by 1900.
+Massive public works projects provided clean water to almost every city and town in North America during the late Victorian Era, and sanitary sewer systems made the flushing toilet a ubiquity rather than a novelty by 1900.
 Sanitary improvements continued throughout the Arts & Crafts period.
-By its end in 1940 rare was the urban household that did not have running water, and households in rural areas were quickly catching up due to New Deal programs that brought modern amenities to American farmers.
+By its end in 1940 rare was the urban household that did not have running water.
+Households in rural areas were quickly catching up due to New Deal programs that brought modern amenities to American farmers.

-Food was a very big part of the health and hygiene movement, and the federal government played, and still plays, a pivotal role in ensuring food safety.
+Food was a very big part of the health and hygiene movement, and the federal government's Food and Drug Administration played and still plays a pivotal role in ensuring safe and wholesome food.

 The law prohibited "interstate and foreign commerce in adulterated and misbranded food…" A product in violation could be confiscated and the seller fined or imprisoned.
+Adulteration was defined to include the "removal of valuable constituents from food", the substitution of ingredients that reduced quality, and the addition of "deleterious ingredients" including spoiled animal and vegetable products.
+Misleading and false labeling was considered "misbranding".
 Later amendments to the act made corporate executives criminally liable for any adulteration of food products, even if they did not know about them.
-Adulteration was defined to include the "removal of valuable constituents from food", the substitution of ingredients that reduced quality, and the addition of "deleterious ingredients" including spoiled animal and vegetable products.
-Misleading and false labeling were considered "misbranding".

-The Bureau of Chemistry of the Department of Agriculture, recast in 1927 as the Food and Drug Administration, was charged with the Herculean task of ensuring the safety of the nation's food supply.
-Despite the usual bureaucratic missteps and political wrangling, it was very aggressive, and made sure that its enforcement actions were very widely publicized.
+The Bureau of Chemistry, recast in 1927 as the Food and Drug Administration, was charged with the Herculean task of ensuring the safety of the nation's food supply.
+Despite the usual bureaucratic missteps and political wrangling, it was very aggressive and made sure that its enforcement actions were very widely publicized.

-There had already been 12,000 seizures and prosecutions by 1924, and it quickly became clear to all concerned that the federal government was not kidding about food safety.
+There had already been 12,000 seizures and prosecutions by 1924, and it quickly became clear to all concerned that there was a new sheriff in town and the federal government was not even a little bit kidding about food safety.

 As a result of national food safety regulation, consumer confidence in processed foods increased dramatically, and people began buying a lot more of them.
-This, in turn, encouraged the food industry to introduce an ever increasing number and variety of preserved and prepared foods.
-By the eve of World War II, almost all of the major food brands familiar to us today were already on grocery shelves, and many are now well into their second century: "Jell-O" (1900), Hershey's Chocolate (1900), Dole Pineapple (1903), Quaker Oatmeal (1904), Popsicle (1905), Crisco (1911), Hellman's Mayonnaise and Morton Salt (1912), to name just a few.
+This, in turn, encouraged the food industry to introduce an ever-increasing number and variety of preserved and prepared foods so that by the eve of World War II in 1941 almost all of the major food brands familiar to us today were already on grocery shelves, and many are now well into their second century: "Jell-O" (1900), Hershey's Chocolate (1900), Dole Pineapple (1903), Quaker Oatmeal (1904), Popsicle (1905), Crisco (1911), Hellman's Mayonnaise and Morton Salt (1912), to name just a few.

 The effect was nothing less than a food revolution — one that radically changed the American diet in the span of less than a generation — and which continues yet today.

 The foods available to Americans were no longer limited to what happened to be in season locally.
 Packaged, canned, and (after 1930) frozen foods made wholesome, nutritious food almost universally available.
-Exotic foods, many virtually unknown in the U.S. a scant few decades earlier such as apricots, artichokes, mangos, pineapple and canned tuna, became commonplace at the corner grocery, available year around.
+Exotic foods — many virtually unknown in the U.S. a scant few years earlier such as apricots, artichokes, mangos, pineapple and canned tuna — became commonplace at the corner grocery, available year around.
 In 1900 over 90% of the food consumed in the U.S. was locally produced.
 By 1941 the proportion of the American diet that was locally grown had dropped below 20% in urban areas.

 Indoor plumbing was the transformational technology that created the first modern bathroom by bringing it indoors during the Victorian Era.
 In the Arts & Crafts age, it was universal electricity that made possible the modern kitchen.

 In 1897 electric street lights illuminated Wall Street.
 By 1900 a few major cities could boast electricity, but by 1940 all but the most remote areas were electrified.
-The New Deal extended this new luxury even to America's rural marches.
+The New Deal extended this modern luxury to America's rural marches.
 The Rural Electric Administration (REA) had brought electric power to over 33% of the nation's farms by 1939.
-Electricity powered lights, fans and, most importantly for food safety, refrigerators.
+Electricity powered lights, fans and, most importantly for food safety: refrigerators.

 The original home refrigerator was simply an insulated box that held a block of ice that was used to keep food cool.
 It began to appear in the nation's homes in the 1850s, and was, as would be expected of a Victorian device, a very ornate ash or oak cabinet lined with tin, zinc or porcelain.